Li-Chi-Chang/novel_downloader/README.md

 For my wife

+## Install

+1. pip install -r requirements.txt
+2. pip install -r gmail_sending/requirements.txt
+3. pip install -r web_browser/requirements.txt

+## Add a site

+1. go to novelSitesSetting.csv
+2. Add CSS selector and url and note for it.
+3. if need more clearify, specify "Y", otherwise, "N".
+4. if need more clearify, code the clear function in siteCustomClearify.py

+## Download

+1. add start url and end url to def scope.
+2. run python download.py

 ## available features

-1. javascript rendered sites
+1. javascript rendered sites (ALL)
-2. self defined callback for each sites (# not available now)
+2. ~~self defined callback for each sites (# not available now)~~

 ## my notes